namehash/ens-normalize-python/README.md

         # ''
         # replacing the disallowed sequence with this suggestion (an empty string) represents the idea that the disallowed sequence is suggested to be removed

-        # You may be able to fix this disallowed sequence by replacing e.disallowed
-        # with e.suggested in the input string.
+        # You may be able to fix this disallowed sequence by replacing e.sequence with e.suggested in the input string.
-        # Fields index, disallowed_sequence_info, disallowed, and suggested are not None only for curable errors.
+        # Fields index, sequence_info, sequence, and suggested are available only for curable errors.
         # Other disallowed sequences might be found even after applying this suggestion.
 ```